Raising an Aussie Corgi Mix: Traits and Tips for the Auggie Breed

 Aussie-Corgi Health Considerations

-Like many mixed breeds, Australian Shepherd Corgi mixes can be prone to certain health concerns inherited from their parent breeds.
-Common issues include:
+Like many mixed breeds, Australian Shepherd Corgi mixes can inherit health issues from either side.
+Some of the more common ones include:

-• Intervertebral Disc Disease (IVDD): Due to their long bodies, Corgi mixes are at higher risk for back problems, especially as they age.
+• Intervertebral Disc Disease (IVDD): Their long bodies can put them at risk for back issues.

-• Eye Conditions: Auggies can inherit eye issues like cataracts or progressive retinal atrophy from their Australian Shepherd lineage.
+• Eye Conditions: Including cataracts or progressive retinal atrophy.

-• Joint Issues: Hip and elbow dysplasia are possible, as well as arthritis later in life.
+• Joint Issues: Such as hip or elbow dysplasia, and arthritis later in life.

 Diet and Nutrition